grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 4. Tweak Archipelago and Gunicorn settings on Pithos node
 =========================================================

-After installing Archipelago on Pithos node we need to adjust the configuration files according to our deployment needs.
+After installing Archipelago on the  Pithos node we need to adjust the configuration files according to our deployment needs.

 For Archipelago the configuration file is located on ``/etc/archipelago/archipelago.conf``, where we need to adjust carefully at